reflectoring/reflectoring.github.io/content/blog/2022/2022-08-30-handling-timezones-in-spring.md

 ## Compatibility with the legacy API

-As a part of the Date/Time API, methods have been introduced in the legacy classes to convert to the newer API objects.
+As a part of the Date/Time API, **methods have been introduced to convert from legacy classes to the newer API objects**.

 Sample Code Conversion: